PIReTship/bookdata-tools/docs/using/sources.md

 The pipeline is reconfigurable to use subsets of this data.
 To change the pipeline options:

-1. Edit `config.tcl` to specify the options you want, such as using full GoodReads interaction files.
+1. Edit `config.yaml` to specify the options you want, such as using full GoodReads interaction files.
-2. Re-render the pipeline with `tclsh plumber/render.tcl`
+2. Re-render the pipeline with `cargo run --release pipeline render`
 3. Commit the updated pipeline to `git` (optional, but recommended prior to running)

 A `dvc repro` will now use the reconfigured pipeline.